 Another noteworthy point is that growth hacking is unquestionably an in-house function, whereas growth marketing operations can be partially contracted out.
 If growth hackers are hybrids between full-stack developers and marketers, growth marketers are hybrids between business strategists, customer success managers, and marketers.

-Once you have through some fundamentals as to growth marketing, it’s time to move on another critical step of its journey – to get to know about growth marketers.
+Once you have through some fundamentals as to growth marketing, it’s time to move on to another critical step of its journey – to get to know about growth marketers.

 Growth Marketers: The Essential “Ingredient” For Winning Growth Marketing Efforts